Anidragon/Game_busters/README.md

 # Game_busters
 a repository for programs that solve various games including word games, puzzle games, etc.

-#1: Word Cruncher: code to solve the popular game pigeon word games like Anagrams and Word Hunt:
+#1: WordCruncher: code to solve the popular game pigeon word games like Anagrams and Word Hunt:

 - Word Hunt is a 4X4 grid of letters A-Z that must be combiined to make words minimum length of three, these letter can be combined by starting at any one cell and connecting subsequent letters that are adjacent or diagnol from the current letter: